HeartMuLa/MuLaCover/README.md

   chord MIDI directly.
 - **Creative remixing.** Keep the original lyrics or supply entirely new lyrics while remixing genre, instrumentation, topic, and mood.
-- **Symbolic musical control.** Reference audio is converted into melody, harmony, and optional drum conditions rather than copied frame by frame.
+- **Symbolic music control.** Reference audio is converted into melody, harmony, and optional drum conditions rather than copied frame by frame.

 ---